 On December 30th, 1744 Robert married Elizabeth Thomson, daughter of Henry Thomson Esq, of Kirby Hall, Yorkshire.

-Elizabeth was to die in 1759 and Robert married his second wife, Esther Spencer the following year, on 21st March 1760.
-Esther died 1784.
+Elizabeth was to die in 1759 and within a couple of years, Robert had married again, to Esther Spencer (Esther died 1784).

 Robert died 1781 and there is a memorial for both Robert and Esther in the same church.